This post contains affiliate links of products I recommend. Read my full disclosure statement.

 The last day of the pumpkin unit focuses on pumpkin fun!
 This is the day for tasting pumpkin treats like pumpkin pie and pumpkin seeds, as well as playing pumpkin games and making pumpkin crafts.

-All of these pumpkin activities and more can be found in my Pumpkin Unit for Kindergarten for Kindergarten and First Grade.
+All of these pumpkin activities and more, including lesson plans, can be found in my Pumpkin Unit for kindergarten and first grade.

 I hope you enjoyed learning about our study of pumpkins!
 You can download the Free Parts of a Pumpkin Craft by clicking the picture or banner below.